NNG2000/MyFirstWebSite/README.md

-# This projet is for learn how to create a dynamic web page.
+# This projet is for learn how to create a dynamic web site.